chris-turner/UFCData/README.md

 # UFCData
- UFC Web scrapper, database, and API
+ UFC Web scraper, database, and API

  Scrapes statistics from http://ufcstats.com into an MSSQL database